Kitura/BlueSocket/README.md

 In addition to the `create(connectedUsing:)` factory method described above, **BlueSocket** supports two additional instance functions for connecting a `Socket` instance to a server.
 They are:
 - `connect(to host: String, port: Int32)` - This API allows you to connect to a server based on the `hostname` and `port` you provide.
+- `connect(to path: String)` - This API can only be used with the `.unix` protocol family.
+It allows you to connect to a server based on the `path` you provide.
 - `connect(using signature: Signature)` - This API allows you specify the connection information by providing a `Socket.Signature` instance containing the information.
 Refer to `Socket.Signature` in *Socket.swift* for more information.

 ### Reading data from a socket.